melli79/mathGames/Readme.md

 0. $(2,0)$ then the player can only play NN.
 In 1/3 of cases they win 2 points, in 2/3 of cases they lose 2 points.
 Thus expectation value is again -2/3.

 Obviously you need to iterate over increasing number of pairs and within that over decreasing number of revealed cards.

+## Hamming distance
+The Hamming or editing distance between to character sequences is the number of characters we have to change in one sequence to transform it into the other sequence.

+Example 1: Between "abcdefg" and "abbdeeg" it is 2: 'c'->'b' and 'f'->'e' (replace)
+Example 2: Between "Hallo" and "Hell" it is 2: 'a'->'e', 'o'->'' (delete) Example 3: Between "aloa" and "Hallo" it is 3: (0)''->'H', (2)''->'l', (4)'a'->'' (add and delete)

+Given two strings, determine their Hamming distance!

+Hint:  This is a classical problem of dynamic programming, i.e. start filling a list of changes, in every step in the list, you go from the intermediate form towards the target string.
+The `changes` is a set of all possible new versions, possibly pruned by what approaches the target string.

+You should aim for a time complexity of $\mathcal{O}((l_1+l_2)^2)$

+### Twist
+Given two integers, determine the Hamming distance of their binary representations.

+### Follow up Questions:
+1. What is your algorithm's complexity?
+2. Can you do that in $\mathcal{O}(l_1+l_2)$?